 These are so easy to make and your guests will love them too.
 Nachos are a favorite dish any time of the year, but especially for Fall football games, The Big Game or any time you need an easy appetizer or entrée to share.
 You can also use the cooked, taco-seasoned chicken as a pizza topping as well.

-1 Pound Boneless, Skinless Chicken Breasts
+1 Pound Boneless, Skinless Chicken Breasts, Diced Into ¾” Pieces

-2-3 Tablespoons Taco Seasoning
+3 Tablespoons Sheffield’s Taco Seasoning

 2 Tablespoons Olive Oil

-1 Bag Tortilla Chips (we use White Corn chips)
+1 Large Bag Tortilla Chips

 2 Cups Shredded Mexican Cheese Blend

-Fresh Salsa or Pico de Gallo
+Salsa Fresca or Pico de Gallo

 Set your oven rack a couple positions below the top position.
 Turn the broiler on HIGH.